 How To Go Geocaching

-Geocaching An Outdoor Sport?
+Geocaching: An Outdoor Sport?

 The excitement and possibilities are endless.

 Children can replace the SWAG with their own little toys, puzzles, and riddles.
-I just love the idea of a family treasure hunt, running around, curiosity growing, excitement brewing and in turn learning about and using technology in this innovative way!
+I love the idea of a family treasure hunt, running around, curiosity growing, excitement brewing and in turn learning about and using technology in this innovative way!

 Geocaching In South Africa

 I think the first rule would be to always go in a large group.
-Scout out the area, and make sure it’s safe before adventuring into the unknown.
+Scout out the area and make sure it’s safe before adventuring into the unknown.
 South Africa boasts many beautiful parks that have become involved with geocaching.

 Geocaching Acronyms